takinrele66/AKINRELE-MAVEN-COFFEE-SHOP-PROJECT-/README.md

 *Power bi*

- * load the data into Power BI and design a business dashboard for Maven Coffee.
+ * Load the data into Power BI and design a business dashboard for Maven Coffee.

 ### **methodology**